 5. Younger generations want solutions that align with their identity.

-More Gen Zers (50%) than baby boomers (26%) report that they want employers to offer mental health resources that align with their culture and identity.
+More Gen Zers (50%) than baby boomers (26%) report wanting employers to offer mental health resources that align with their culture and identity.
 For HR teams, investing in mental health solutions should be part of a larger DEIB strategy.

-Evolving the HR priority list for 2023 for workforce mental well-being
+Evolving the HR priority list for workforce mental well-being

-Tackling the HR list of priorities for 2023 begins with investing in employee mental health and addressing the needs and expectations of the largest, most stressed and anxious populations.
+Tackling the HR list of priorities begins with investing in employee mental health and addressing the needs and expectations of the largest, most stressed, and anxious populations.

 As a starting point, HR teams can provide digital tools to support quality sleep and train managers to recognize sleep issues as early warning signs of stress, anxiousness, and other mental health challenges.
-And they can align their DEIB and mental health initiatives, tailoring resources to the needs of diverse groups.
+They can also align their DEIB and mental health initiatives, tailoring resources to the needs of diverse groups.

 Above all, HR teams should listen to the needs and inputs of Gen Zers and millennials to stay ahead of what’s next when it comes to benefits to support the health of the organization and the future of work.